Key for Calendar display

 1 : 甲子 1st stem and 1st branch is followed by 2: 乙丑 2nd stem and 2nd branch then 3: 丙寅 3rd stem and branch and so on up to 10: 癸酉 having run out of stems for 11 the stems start again at one but the stems continue at 11: 甲戌; 12: 乙亥, now at 13 the cycle of branches starts again 13:丙寅.
 The sequence does not repeat until 60 :癸亥 guǐhài.
 It may seem a cumbersome system, but it is less prone to misreading or mishearing as two characters together provide the number not just one.
 To record a year these two characters were combined with the Emperor's reign name.
 Here is the complete table of the 60 year names of the Sexagesimal Cycle.

-The cycle of sixty was all important for recording times as it was not only used for counting the years but also day within the year and time of day.
-Four gan zhi together give the exact time: year, month, day, time of day.
+The cycle of sixty was all important for recording times as it was not only used for counting the years but also day within the year and the time of day.
+Four gan zhi together give the exact time: year, month, day and time of day.

 |1 甲子 jiǎ zǐ||13 丙子 bǐng zǐ||25 戊子 wù zǐ||37 庚子 gēng zǐ||49 壬子 rén zǐ|